-- have alternative qualifications or experience acceptable to the Pro-Vice-Chancellor (Commerce).
+- have equivalent alternative qualifications or experience acceptable to the Pro-Vice- Chancellor (Commerce).

 Structure of the Programme

-- The candidate shall, before commencing the investigation to be described in the research project, secure the approval of the Head of the Department of Tourism for the topic, the supervisor(s) and the proposed course of the investigation.
-Entry to the research project is subject to satisfactory performance in the papers component of the programme.
+- A candidate shall, before commencing the investigation to be described in the dissertation, secure the approval of the Programme Co-ordinator concerned for the proposed course of the investigation.

 Duration of the Programme